Alex Trebek Looks Frail & Begins To Lose Hair Amid Heartbreaking Cancer Battle

 — Rosa Hwang (@journorosa) May 13, 2019

-As The Inquisitr shared last week, the game show host recently opened up about his battle with cancer, even making light of the situation that he’s in by saying that stage one cancer is for “sissies,” and reiterating the fact that his is advanced, meaning it has spread to other places.
-Trebek has stuck out most of the pain and continued to go to work even though it has been really tough at times.
+As The Inquisitr shared last week, the game show host recently opened up about his battle with cancer, even making light of the situation by saying that stage one cancer is for “sissies,” and reiterating the fact that his is advanced, meaning it has spread to other places.
+Trebek has stuck out most of the pain, and has continued to go to work — even though it has been really tough at times.

 “I taped the show, and then I made it to the dressing room on one occasion, just barely, before I writhed in pain and cried in pain.
 I had 15 minutes before the next show,” Trebek said in the interview.
 “So, I got myself together, and spasms of that kind usually last about 10 to 15 minutes.
 ‘All right, here we go again.’
 But I got through it.
 And the producers were very kind.”